jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 An arrangement of the Software Defined HPC (SDHPC) framework to route users to distinct cluster environments based on their user identity and group membership.
 Group A web and ssh connections are routed to Cluster A and group B connections are routed to Cluster B.
 ```

-The Software Defined HPC (SDHPC)_framework provides features that enable a variety of service development and operations workflows.
+The Software Defined HPC (SDHPC) framework provides features that enable a variety of service development and operations workflows.
-We introduced SDHPC to maintain front-end application routers for our traditional campus HPC user interfaces to support a multi-phase migration of data and infrastructure in our RCS.
+We introduced SDHPC to maintain front-end application routers for our existing campus HPC user interfaces to support a multi-phase migration of data and infrastructure in our RCS.
 The framework was developed in response to a confluence of events.
-We were faced with vendor relationship changes, product licensing changes, product lifecycle transitions, data center power constraints, storage demand growth, and budgetary constraints.
+We were faced with vendor relationship changes, product licensing changes, product lifecycle transitions, data center power constraints, storage demand growth, and the financial constraint of annual budget cycles [@carlz-at-us.ibm.com2020; @Sedlmayer2020].
 The GPFS-based, high-performance storage tier for the campus HPC system needed to move to the latest supported version.
 Due to evolution in the vendor landscape, this necessitated moving petabytes of existing data to new hardware from a new vendor.
-Power constraints in the on-campus data center drove decisions to consolidate HPC CPU resources alongside other RCS compute resources in newly available high-powered racks at a nearby commercial data center already hosting our HPC GPU resources and the cloud and container components of RCS.
+Power constraints in the on-campus data center drove decisions to consolidate HPC CPU resources alongside other RCS compute resources in newly available high-powered racks at a nearby commercial data center already hosting our HPC GPU resources and the cloud and container components of RCS. @DcbloxHDcolo
 The new facilities provided sufficient power to support anticipated growth of our compute capacity across RCS.
 This consolidation would also return HPC operations to a single Infiniband segment serving all HPC compute resources with access to the updated GPFS platform, which includes an NVMe performance tier to support I/O throughput demands for emerging AI workloads.
 The compute node consolidate freed on-campus data center space to allow expansion of the capacity tier storage provided by Ceph.